demiculus/demiculus.github.io/chaos.md

 ## Colonist

-At [Colonist](https://colonist.io/), we're aware every action contributes to either Chaos or Clarity and we aim for Clarity in all endeavors.
-Some tools that help us are
+At [Colonist](https://colonist.io/), we're aware every action contributes to either Chaos or Clarity, and we aim for Clarity in all endeavors.
+Some tools that help us are:
 - [Effective communication frameworks](https://demiculus.com/communication/)
 - Reviewing before submitting
 - Clarifying thoughts before communicating